 DO YOU RENT YOUR AIRCRAFT?

 Absolutely!
 Where's the fun in getting your license if you don't have anything to fly!
-All of our aircraft are available for rental with the appropriate checkouts (varies according to aircraft).
+Our DA20s and DA40s are all available for rental, with the completion of a minimum of two rental checkout flights.
 We do not charge a fuel surcharge, and reimburse your out station fuel purchases up to $1/gallon over what our pump price is at KWDR.
 (However, we don't reimburse for ramp, parking, landing, or other fees you may accrue while parked at an out station FBO.)

 Dragonfly's minimum day policy is pretty lenient:

-Our minimum Hobbs time is two hours per day Monday through Thursday and three hours per day Friday through Sunday.
-The only days counted are full calendar days you have the aircraft in your posession (in other words, there is no minimum charge for the day you leave and the day you return).
-Any "minimum time" not flown will be billed at $35/hour for the DA20s and $45/hour for the DA40s and Piper Arrow.
+Our minimum Hobbs time is three hours per day.
+If you leave after 1 pm (13:00) local time, then there is no minimum day charge for the day you leave.
+If you return before 1 pm (13:00) local time, then there is no minimum charge for the day you return.
+Any "minimum time" not flown will be billed at $35/hour for the DA20s and $45/hour for the DA40s.
 We know it's a bit convoluted so here are some examples to help out:

-Example One: Renter wants to rent an aircraft leaving on Wednesday and returning on Saturday.
-The aircraft will be gone for two full calendar days - Thursday and Friday.
-Thursday’s minimum charge would be two hours and Friday’s minimum charge would be three hours, making the minimum Hobbs meter time five hours for the entire trip.
-Renter puts four hours on the Hobbs meter for the trip, so the total charge would be four hours of aircraft rental plus one hour at the minimum charge rate.
+Example One: Renter wants to rent an aircraft leaving on Wednesday at 9 am and returning on Saturday at 3 pm.
+The aircraft will be gone for four minimum day applicable days.
+Minimum day for the trip is 12 hours.
+Renter puts four hours on the Hobbs meter for the trip, so the total charge would be four hours of aircraft rental plus eight hours at the minimum charge rate.

-Example Two: Renter wants to rent an aircraft leaving on Saturday and returning on Wednesday.
-The aircraft will be gone for three calendar days - Sunday, Monday, and Tuesday.
-Sunday’s minimum charge is three hours, Monday’s minimum charge is two hours, and Tuesday’s minimum charge is two hours, making the minimum Hobbs meter time seven hours for the entire trip.
-Renter puts seven point five hours on the Hobbs meter, so the total charge would be seven point five hours of aircraft rental.
+Example Two: Renter wants to rent an aircraft leaving on Saturday at 3 pm and returning on Wednesday at 9 am.
+The aircraft will be gone for three minimum day applicable days, making the minimum Hobbs meter time nine hours for the entire trip.
+Renter puts nine point five (9.5) hours on the Hobbs meter, so the total charge would be 9.5 hours of aircraft rental.
 Because this is more than the minimum Hobbs meter time for the entire trip, there is no additional minimum charge.

 I HAVE MY OWN PLANE, OR USE OF A FRIEND'S PLANE; WILL YOU TEACH ME TO FLY THAT?